Wepo25/ICWars/README.txt

-# ICWARS - Retro Turn-based 2D Game
+# JaVelo - Bike Travel Companion for Switzerland

 ICWARS is a turn-based 2D game inspired by classic GameBoy games.
 In this game, you have the option to play against an AI opponent or challenge a friend in exciting battles.
 With multiple levels and unique units (Soldier, Tank, Medic), ICWARS offers a captivating gaming experience enhanced even more by cities which you can capture to summon allies and strategize your way to victory.